TanmoySG/logsmith-monitor/documentation/architecture/planning.md

         - The value of variable are picked up from the JSON Log Object passed.
         - The keys in pattern must match the keys in the log json
         - This way, the logged JSON is console.log'ed as a statement
+    - Sometimes, a User might just want to put a statement in the log object for logging instead of a JSON.
+        - In that case the log object should "convert" this statement into a valid JSON
+        - The Statement is assiged to a "message" key.
+Eg.
+            - Eg: if "this statement" is passed into the log.INFO() method
+            - it should be converted into {message : "this message"}
+        - Also The default pattern should be able to use this feature, so that when a user puts a statement-log the message key is present in the default print patter
+            - Eg. defaultPattern = "{timestamp} ~ {message}"

 #### Features Planned (yet)